 When it comes to learning the world of UX design, it might be hard to start from the scratch.
 UX is very broad, and you’ll need to learn many different disciplines such as visual design, interaction design, and information architecture.
 Applying for training programs like GA’s User Experience Design Immersive or Springboard’s UX Design Course might be a first logical step for career switchers.
 Such programs aim to equip students with skills and tools necessary to work in the field of UX design.
 So, hopefully, you’ll get the fundamentals right.

 To be truly successful in the field of UX design you should go way beyond the basics and focus on constant learning.
 Read, watch, and listen to everything you can get your hands on.
+You can start with this handy list of some of the best UX design books as curated by experts.

 Tip: Create a habit of reading articles about UX design.
 Subscribe to popular design news (such as Designer News) and spend some time (say, an hour a week) on reading one or two articles from the list.
 Not only will this help you fill gaps in your knowledge but it will also keep you up-to-date with the latest trends.